 Just to clarify, a month’s worth of spare change probably won’t meet your minimum debt payments.
 A regular spender might rack up $50 to $100 or spare change a month, while couples may end up with $100 to $200 in spare change each month.
-Unless you’re an exceptionally big spender, you should think of Qoins should be used as a supplement to your debt regular payments—something to help you pay things off a little faster than usual.
+Unless you’re an exceptionally big spender, you should think of Qoins as a supplement to your debt regular payments—something to help you pay things off a little faster than usual.

 If you already have a Bank of America account, then Keep the Change may be the best microsaving system for you.
 It takes the spare change from your purchases and funnels them into your Bank of America savings account.